Bhadrak district: Geography

 The district has an area of 2,505 km2.
 Bhadrak town is 125 km from the state capital, Bhubaneswar.
 Salandi River passes by this district.
-Baitarani flows by Chandabali town and falls into the Bay of Bengal at Dhamara.
+The Baitarani flows by Chandabali town and falls into the Bay of Bengal at Dhamara.

 Economy

-Agriculture is the main income of the district.
-But many people in the coastal area Dhamara of Chandabali Block to Padhuan of Basudevpur Block are depending upon the Fishing.
-Major fishing harbors are located at Dhamara, Kasia & Chudamani Some people in the Municipality area have sound small business.
+Agriculture is one of the main source of income for the district.
+Also many people in the coastal area, from Dhamara of Chandbali Block to Padhuan of Basudevpur Block, depend on upon Fishing and marine services.
+The major fishing harbors are located at Dhamara, Kasia & Chudamani.
+Many people are also involved in business and service sector.

-Tourist places

-Bhadrak has a special identity for ERAM VILLAGE which is known as "2ND JALIANAWALABAGH".
-It is 07 km from Basudevpur.
-A memorial was built for the martyrs of Eram massacre.